 Estimating the economic value of trade in CITES species can strengthen the case for incentive driven management and sustainable use by making the contribution to national economies and livelihoods more explicit.
-The monetary value of EU imports of CITES-listed animal species is estimated in this section.
-To calculate the value of relevant 2012 imports to the EU, we use a methodology first developed by UNEP-WCMC for the 2010 Analysis, and also used for the 2011 Analysis.
-In this year’s analysis, the same methodology was used for the first time to estimate the economic value of exports and re-exports of CITES-listed animals by the EU.
+The monetary value of EU imports and exports of CITES-listed animal species is estimated in this section.
+To calculate the value of relevant 2013 imports to the EU, we use a methodology first developed by UNEP-WCMC for the 2010 Analysis and also used for the 2011 and 2012 Analyses.

-The value of EU imports of CITES-listed animals in 2012 (excluding caviar extract) was estimated at USD727 million (~EUR537 million), whereas the value of EU exports (including re-exports) was estimated to be 70% higher at approximately USD1.2 billion (~EUR0.89 billion).
+The value of EU imports of CITES-listed animals in 2013 (excluding caviar extract) was estimated at USD634 million (~EUR582 million), whereas the value of EU exports (including re-exports) was estimated more than double that value; approximately USD1.5 billion (~EUR1.4 billion).
 The most valuable import commodities were leather products and skins; luxury items also made up a high proportion of export value, including leather products, garments and caviar.
-In the CITES context, trade in wild and ranched CITES-listed animals to the EU in 2012 was likely to be economically important for the top ten exporters by value (estimated to be over USD4 million each).
-Six of these countries are “megadiversity” countries; however, aside from Indonesia and Australia (both of which exported >100 taxa in 2012), the estimated economic value for other top exporting countries was derived from relatively few taxa.
+In the CITES context, trade in wild and ranched CITES-listed animals to the EU in 2013 was likely to be economically important for the top ten exporters by value (estimated to be over USD2 million each).
+Five of these countries are “megadiversity” countries.

 Results are initially presented exclusive of caviar extract as value estimates for this commodity may be inflated.
 Whilst prices for caviar extract are based on a high number of records in the United States dataset, it is unclear if the quantities reported in trade accurately represent the amount of CITES-listed extract within finished skincare products.